 Radiohead are known for balancing accessibility with experimental techniques, most notably interesting rhythms & unusual time signatures.
 In fact, rhythm is so important to their music they often utilize two drummers.
 You need only watch the excellent live from the basement sessions to know how tightly this band plays.

-for this pack I extracted grooves from every song of every radiohead studio album & consolidated them into a collection of .agr files you can apply to any track in ableton live. to be clear, this pack won't make you sound like radiohead. it will, however, allow you to humanize, swing, & otherwise alter the timing of your tracks based on the songs of one of the best bands of modern times. what's more, the various overlapping time signatures of these songs can serve to apply a polyrhythmic feel to your tracks' rhythms & velocities. if you aren't using live 9.7.1 or later, these may crash your session.
+For this pack I extracted grooves from every song of every radiohead studio album & consolidated them into a collection of .agr files you can apply to any track in ableton live.
+To be clear, this pack won't make you sound like Radiohead.
+It will, however, allow you to humanize, swing, & otherwise alter the timing of your tracks based on the songs of one of the best bands in modern times.
+What's more, the various overlapping time signatures of these songs can serve to apply a polyrhythmic feel to your tracks' rhythms & velocities.
+If you aren't using live 9.7.1 or later, these may crash your session.

 about groove in ableton live

-every groove that has been added to your track will appear in live's groove pool, & you can access it by pressing the wavey button in the bottom left corner of the browser section. inside, you'll be able to adjust the degree to which your grooves affect timing & velocity of your clips.
-I particularly like the "random" parameter - it not only keeps your tracks feeling natural, it can also add a double track/glitchy feel to midi clips. it's worth adding a groove to your clip & setting the timing & velocity parameters to 0% just so you can play around with random. keep in mind you can also work with the "global amount" parameter to scale back the application of all grooves if necessary.
+Every groove that has been added somewhere in your set will appear in live's groove pool, & you can access it by pressing the wavey button in the bottom left corner of the browser section.
+Inside, you'll be able to adjust the degree to which your grooves affect timing & velocity of your clips.
+I particularly like the "random" parameter - it not only keeps your tracks feeling natural, it can also add a double track/glitchy feel to midi clips.
+It's worth adding a groove to your clip & setting the timing & velocity parameters to 0% just so you can play around with random.
+Keep in mind you can also work with the "global amount" parameter to scale back the application of all grooves if necessary.

 I hope this guide to ableton's grooves has been helpful, & I hope you find the radiohead groove pack useful!